-For extra protection, we suggest that you can buy a money belt which can keep your money safe.
+For extra protection, we suggest that you buy a money belt that can keep your money safe.
 So if by chance you do lose your money, you will always have a backup of money in your belt.
 There are many options to choose from in the protective gear – a full-sized money belt that can store your passport or an infinity scarf with a hidden zipper pocket.

 Is It Safe to Travel to South Korea as A Solo Traveler

 Solo travel is always exciting – all the vast world to see with no one to answer to.
 Your travel plans are yours alone, and the sense of achievement that comes with doing something epic.